crenaz/agustincrespo/src/pages/blog/command-line-interfaces.md

 image: '/images/pic02.jpg'
 ---

 Most of the interpreted languages have CLIs but they are technically REPLs.
 But tools like Wrangler for CloudFlare and gh for GitHub.

-Not sure why this is here, but it is:
+Here's how variable types should be declared in typescript:

 ```ts
 class Add {